thisismypassport/shrinko8/README.md

     * By default, they're converted to shorthand if deemed to have a positive impact on compression
     * Under `--focus-chars`, they're always converted to shorthand when possible
     * Under `--focus-compressed`, they're always converted to either all shorthands or all longhands
+* Multiple successive local declarations are merged into one when safe to do so, saving tokens.
+    * under `--focus-tokens`, the same is done for multiple successive assignments.
+(Especially effective *without* `--minify-safe-only`)

 ## Pitfalls of full minification